Distribution Control of Stochastic Oscillators via Periodic Feedforward and Population-Level Feedback: Introduction

 \IEEEPARstart{P}{opulations} of oscillators provide a powerful framework for modeling a wide range of collective phenomena, including neuronal ensembles, pedestrian crowds, and firefly swarms.
 For example\hi{,} in neuroscience, several diseases---such as Parkinson's disease, Alzheimer's disease, and sleep disorders---can be explained as pathological synchronizations of neural oscillator populations~\cite{Hanahan,Zhivotovsky,Kane}.
 Treating these diseases with external stimuli via medicine or electrical signals can be modeled as controlling the population of oscillators by an external input so that it behaves normally\hi{\cite{Franci2012,Wang2012,Kokubo2024}}.
 One of the difficulties of this control problem is that oscillators receive the same input because it is impossible to apply different inputs to each cell.

-This kind of control problem has been studied as an ensemble control problem, which has attracted attention in the study of oscillators~\cite{Tass,Brown2004,Wilson}.
-In \cite{Monga2018}, control of deterministic oscillators is formulated as an ensemble control problem\rev{,} which describes the distribution of oscillators as a probability density function.
-Then, the authors proposed a feedback control law that decreases the $ L^2 $~distance between the density of oscillators and a prescribed target density.
-Moreover, for the same control method, \hi{it was shown in} \cite{Kuritz} that the Fourier coefficients of the so-called phase sensitivity function of oscillators play a crucial role in the convergence of the distribution of oscillators to the target.
+\revv{Control problems for oscillator populations driven by a common input have been studied in close connection with distribution control and ensemble control~\cite{Tass,Brown2004,Wilson,Monga2018,Kuritz,Kato}.} In \cite{Monga2018}, control of a deterministic oscillator population is formulated as a distribution control problem, where the distribution of oscillators is described as a probability density function.
+Then, the authors proposed a \revv{population-level} feedback control law that decreases the $ L^2 $~distance between the density of oscillators and a prescribed target density. \revv{Here, ``population-level'' means that the current density of oscillators is used to determine the control input.} Moreover, for the same control method, \hi{it was shown in} \cite{Kuritz} that the Fourier coefficients of the so-called phase sensitivity function of oscillators play a crucial role in the convergence of the distribution of oscillators to the target.